cosmos72/hyperluminal-mem/README.md

     (pushnew :hyperluminal-mem/word-size/4 *features*)

-in both cases, the Hyperluminal-MEM internal function `(choose-word-type)` will recognize the override and define `mem-word` and `+msizeof-word+` to match a CFFI-SYS unsigned integer type having the specified size among the following candidates:
+in both cases, the Hyperluminal-mem internal function `(choose-word-type)` will recognize the override and define `mem-word` and `+msizeof-word+` to match a CFFI-SYS unsigned integer type having the specified size among the following candidates: